LWVPullman/LeagueWebsite/docs/_about_us/_about-us-history.md

-## League of Women Voters Pullman History
+## The History of The League of Women Voters of Pullman

-League of Women Voters-Pullman was organized in February 1950.
+League of Women Voters of Pullman was organized in February 1950.
 In 1952 it became a chartered local league.
 Each year the League studies and acts on local, state and national governmental issues.
 The League may take a stand on an issue after careful study, but it never supports or opposes either political party or any candidates.
 Financial support comes from League programs, membership dues and contributions.
 In its first two years the League started a survey that focused on local issues.
 This study resulted in a pamphlet entitled "Know Your Town."
 In this pamphlet the League promoted greater community action.
 The goals have remained consistent with those ideas in subsequent years of activity.

+## League Lingo

+* **Action**: the means used for stimulating interest in giving information and urging support of League positions: press conferences, lobbying, letters, etc.
+* **Board**: The Board of Directors
+* **Briefing**: meeting at which the resources committee briefs non-committee members.
+* **Call to Action**: request from a Board for specific action on a program item.
+* **Concurrence**: agreeing with another League or Leagues' consensus.
+* **Consensus**:substantial agreement of the members developed through study and discussion.
+* **ILO**: Inter-League Organization; a group of local Leagues who have joined to study and act on joint problems.
+* **Item/Issue**: any specific topic on the list of program; local, state or national.
+* **Legislative Day**: LWV day in Olympia - lobbying opportunity for all members.
+* **LWVUS**: the League of Women Voters of the United States
+* **LWVWA**: the League of Women Voters of Washington
+* **MAL**: Member-at-Large; a member who resides outside the area of a local League, and receives state and national publications.
+* **Nonpartisan**: describes the League's political policy of neither supporting nor opposing political parties or candidates.
+* **PMP**: Per Member Payment; portion of member's dues which goes to support LWVUS and LWVWA.
+* **Portfolio**: area of responsibility of each Board member.
+* **Position/Stand**: body of opinion expressed in the consensus upon which action can be taken.
+* **Provisional League**: newly formed group working on limited program as it learns procedures and techniques and works toward becoming a local League.
+* **TRY**: They Represent You.
+Each local League publishes a yearly directory of public officials in their districts.
+* **UAL**: a group of Members-at-Large (MAL's) who meet together as a Unit-at-Large prior to becoming a Provisional League.
+* **Unit/Committee**: small discussion group which meets regularly to discuss and act upon League program.
+* **VOTER**: newsletter issued by local and state Leagues in print or electronic format.